-Name of Eligible Introducer Customer name (in full) Details of all principal(s) Introducer including beneficial owners but excluding offic cers of the Eligible (Please complete section bel ow and attach additional copies of th is sheet as requ iired) 3 4 Legal name, any former names and any other names used Gender, Nationality, date and place of birth, national identification number Permanent residential address including post code.
+Name of Eligible Introducer Customer name (in full) Customer name (in full) Details of all principal(s) including beneficial owners but excluding officers of the Eligible Introducer (Please complete section be low and attach additional copies s of this sheet as required) 3 4 Legal name, any former names and any other names used Gender, Nationality, date and place of birth, national identification number Permanent residential address including post code.
 (PO Box only address is insufficient) Role of principal and date relationship commenced Does the Eligible Introducer consider the related party to be, or associated with, a Politically Exposed Person?
-Yes No Yes No - Please refer to the Notes and Guidance at EIC 6.1 to 6.4 Initials of signatory completing EIC1 Date omers ne insufficient, please continue using EIC 5.1. and Guidance at EIC 6.1 to 6.4 Initials of signatory completing EIC1 Date e insufficient, please continue using EIC 5.1.
+Yes No No Yes No - Please refer to the Notes and Guidance at EIC 6.1 to 6.4 Initials of signatory completing EIC1 Date